dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
 okay I see
-oh and also I wanted to touch on earlier
+and also I wanted to touch on earlier
 I wanted to ask about that Tara hash mark that you were talking about is that kind of like a psychological barrier or